Volvo V90 Review & Prices

 In town

-Another annoyance is the ride that can be a little too jiggly over bumps for a posh estate.
-Ultimate-spec models solve this by giving you adaptive dampers with rear air suspension and a Comfort setting that does a much better job of smoothing out the road.
+One annoyance is the suspension, which can be a little too jiggly over bumps for a posh estate.
+Ultra-spec models solve this by giving you adaptive dampers with rear air suspension and a Comfort setting that does a much better job of smoothing out the road.

 On the motorway

 The Volvo V90 is ideal for long motorway journeys.
-It’s quiet, its seats are very comfortable, and it soaks up bumps well, particularly if you specify the optional adaptive dampers.
+It’s quiet, its seats are very comfortable, and it soaks up bumps well, particularly if you get the Ultra version with the adaptive dampers and rear air springs.
 The Swedish brand gives the V90 autonomous driving aids that mean it can accelerate, brake and steer itself on the motorway and in queues of traffic, which helps take the monotony out of long drives.

 On a twisty road

 On a country road the Volvo’s body leans in corners, but it’s not excessive and there’s no shortage of grip – it’s perfectly acceptable for what is, at the end of the day, a big luxurious estate car.
 Although a BMW 5 Series is more fun.
-Four-wheel-drive versions of the V90 aren’t any more fun than the front-wheel drive models, but they do have more grip on slippery roads.
+Standard four-wheel drive (the plug-in hybrid system comes only in this form, there’s no front-wheel drive version) helps with grip and traction when the roads get slippery.

 Space and practicality